 The Greenhouse Gas Protocol is the world’s most-widely used framework to measure and account for an organization’s greenhouse gas emissions.
 The GHGP includes a set of globalized standards, tools, guidance and training for entities in the public and private sectors.

-The origins of the GHGP date back to the late 1990s, when the World Resources Institute and the World Business Council for Sustainable Development published a report that urged action on addressing climate change that included the need for standardized measurement of GHG emissions.
+About: The origins of the GHGP date to the late 1990s, when the World Resources Institute and the World Business Council for Sustainable Development published a report that urged action on addressing climate change.
+The report called for a standardized measurement methodology of greenhouse gas emissions.

-The first edition of the GHGP was published in 2001 and has since been updated with additional guidance that clarifies how companies can measure emissions from electricity and other energy purchases, and account for emissions from throughout their value chains.
-The GHGP also offers a range of calculation tools for companies to calculate their greenhouse gas emissions and measure the benefits of climate change mitigation projects.
+The first edition of the GHGP was published in 2001 and has since been updated with additional guidance that clarifies how companies can measure emissions from electricity and other energy purchases and account for emissions from throughout their value chains.
+The GHGP comprises a range of tools companies can use to calculate their emissions and measure the benefits of climate change mitigation projects.